 In addition to concerns over personal privacy, businesses need to be concerned as well.
 ISPs can also datamine what businesses are doing online, with unrestricted access!
 The growth of cloud computing means that more and more transactions travel through an ISP.
-If you want to keep your data private, you must implement the combination of a private cloud and VPN.
+If you want to keep your data private, you must implement the combination of private cloud security with a VPN.

 With private cloud, your business purchases the exclusive use of servers in a segregated environment, which gives you a setup with greater privacy and higher security.
 For many businesses, the first step is to create a hybrid solution where you have a mix of cloud-provided services that are both public and private as well as services hosted onsite.
 You can create the perfect recipe to cook up exactly what your business needs with the flexibility of a hybrid solution.
-For additional information on private clouds, we’ve provided a blog post here that covers security, regulations, and reliability.
+For additional information on security in the private cloud, we’ve provided a BLOG POST HERE that covers security, regulations, and reliability.

-Finally, remember this advice that Dinha shared with Forbes: “Don’t assume that you have privacy online, ever.
+Make sure that you are pairing your private cloud security with a reliable VPN, and Net Neutrality being repealed won’t impact you quite as much.
+Finally, remember this advice that DINHA SHARED WITH FORBES: “Don’t assume that you have privacy online, ever.
 If you have something to share that you don’t want others to see, don’t put it on the internet.”